 I help clients understand all their options and then work to create the best strategy to get a good resolution of their divorce.

 Work with a dedicated TN divorce lawyer to protect your business during your divorce

 Whether you grew up dreaming about the business you opened, or you didn’t get the entrepreneurial spirit until later in life, you don’t want to give up what you’ve built.
-I’ve spent years as a leading Franklin divorce attorney helping clients protect their businesses during their divorces.
+I’ve spent years as a leading Brentwood divorce attorney helping clients protect their businesses during their divorces.
 If you are getting ready to go through a divorce and own a business, call my office at (615) 791-8511 to discuss your options.
 You can also fill out the secure online form to schedule a free consultation.